 On June 4, 2018, my fiancé – my person – died of a swift and brutal cancer that took him in just four months.
 He was 40 years old.

 And that’s how learned (the hard way) that life is too damn short to postpone dreams.
-I quit my job and stopped delaying my dream to travel and to write.
+I quit my job that very month and stopped delaying my dream to travel and to write.

 But even as I packed my bags, I questioned whether I could really travel the world alone.
 I quickly learned, however, the thing that all solo travelers know: Traveling solo does not mean traveling alone (unless you want to be alone).